-North Korea says it tested a new hypersonic missile in its second launch since September
+North Korea says it tested a new hypersonic missile — its second since September

 Numerous U.N.
 Security Council resolutions ban North Korea from testing ballistic missiles, though Pyongyang has repeatedly violated them.
 U.S. officials on Wednesday condemned the launch and said it was a violation of U.N. sanctions and called on Pyongyang to return to denuclearization talks.

-South Korea’s presidential National Security Council held an emergency meeting on Wednesday and expressed concern about the latest test, and "stressed the need for resumption of talks with North Korea in order to resolve the tension in the inter-Korean stalemate,” according to a statement.
+South Korea’s presidential National Security Council held an emergency meeting Wednesday and expressed concern about the latest test, and "stressed the need for resumption of talks with North Korea in order to resolve the tension in the inter-Korean stalemate,” according to a statement.

-Meanwhile, South Korea’s outgoing President Moon Jae-in said he plans to continue pursuing peace talks with the regime in his final months in office.
-Hours after the missile launch, Moon attended a groundbreaking ceremony for a “peace” railway that he anticipates will reopen railroad connection to the North.
+Meanwhile, outgoing South Korean President Moon Jae-in said he plans to continue pursuing peace talks with the regime in his final months in office.
+Hours after the missile launch, Moon attended a groundbreaking ceremony for a “peace” railway that he expects will reopen railroad connection to the North.

-“If the inter-Korean railroad is reconnected, we will make strides on our path to peace,” Moon said at Jejin station in the northeast corner of South Korea.
+“If the inter-Korean railroad is reconnected, we will make strides on our path to peace,” Moon said at the Jejin station in the northeast corner of South Korea.
 He said the train connection will serve as “a basis for economic cooperation between South and North Korea.”

-The project to reconnect the inter-Korean rail was launched as a centerpiece of President Moon’s overture toward North Korean leader Kim Jong Un at their first meeting in 2018.
+The project to reconnect the inter-Korean rail network was launched as a centerpiece of Moon’s overture toward Kim at their first meeting in 2018.
 However, the project saw little progress amid stalled nuclear talks and ongoing international sanctions on North Korea.

 Kim reported from Seoul.